 Set Realist Expectations

-By now you may be convinced starting a side hustle is right for you.
+Starting a side hustle is right for you.

-But, maybe you’re wondering why everyone isn’t starting one.
+However, you may be wondering why everyone isn’t starting one.

 As you’re working on finding and building the right side hustle for you, know it’ll be the most challenging thing you’ll do in your lifetime.